ml-jku/cloob/index.md

 $$

 Obviously, for a large similarity $$a$$, the InfoNCE objective saturates and increasing $$a$$ has a small effect.
+The saturation problem becomes more severe for the retrieved samples of a modern Hopfield network since the alignment score $$a$$ increases.

 **InfoLOOB Prevents Saturation.**
 The state where learning is stalled can be avoided by objectives of the form $$a/b$$.